awestover/thoughts/content/AI xrisk.md

 > [!tip] Claim 3
 > An ASI would be capable of killing all humans:

-Before considering whether HCAI agents *would* kill/disempower humans, let's think about whether they *could* if, e.g., someone gave them this as a goal.
+Before considering whether ASI agents *would* kill/disempower humans, let's think about whether they *could* if, e.g., someone gave them this as a goal.
 Obviously someone giving an ASI such a goal counts as misuse not as the ASI independently posing a risk without bad actors -- but we'll get to why you might not need to have people explicitly give ASI such a goal in order for the agent to pursue this goal later.

 > Q: What are some really dangerous things that AI could do?
 A: